-Nevada's Renewable Portfolio Standard ("RPS"), NRS 704.7801, was first adopted by the Nevada Legislature in 1997 and has been modified nearly every legislative session since then.
-The RPS establishes the percentage of electricity sold by an electric utility to retail customers that must come from renewable sources.
-More specifically, electric utilities are required to generate, acquire or save with portfolio energy systems or energy efficiency measures, a certain percentage of electricity annually.
+Nevada's Renewable Portfolio Standard (RPS), NRS 704.7801, was first adopted by the Nevada Legislature in 1997 and has been modified nearly every legislative session since.
+The RPS sets the percentage of electricity sold each year by providers of electric service to Nevada customers that must come from renewable energy (biomass, geothermal energy, solar energy, waterpower, and wind) or energy efficiency measures.

 Each year, providers of electric service must submit a report to the PUCN providing evidence of their compliance with the RPS.
-The PUCN determines if the provider has met the requirements and, for a utility or provider of a new electric resource that fails to meet the RPS, the PUCN may impose a fine, provide an exemption or take other administrative action.
+If the PUCN determines a provider failed to meet the RPS, the PUCN may impose a fine, provide an exemption or take other administrative action.